Aunsiels/smart_plans/Readme.md

 ## Content

-The paper and a small prototype which works with python3 and prolog.
+Source code of smart plan work which works with python3 and prolog.